Leo675/hma-scraper/README.md

 hma obfuscated the html source with a lot of display:none elements.
 Never fear, regex is here.

 ###Why?
-Excellent for when grey_harvest and tor dont provide enough IP address.
+Excellent for when grey_harvest and tor dont provide enough IP addresses.
 107 pages (current number of listed pages) is currently giving 5314 proxies.

 Storage format is full url, intended for instant curl -x usage